mdavids/rfc/content/draft-davids-forsalereg-13.md

 _for-sale IN TXT "v=FORSALE1;fcod=XX-aHR0cHM...wbGUuY29t"
 ~~~

+Note: the content value in the above example is truncated for readability.

 The use of the "fcod=" content tag is, in principle, unrestricted, allowing implementers to define additional
 uses as needed.
 For example, it may convey arbitrary formatting or conditional display
 instructions, such as adding an extra banner (e.g., "eligibility criteria apply") or